Himanshu4234/portfolioProfile/README.md

-# 👨‍💻 Prashant Singh — Frontend Developer Portfolio
+# 👨‍💻 Himanshu Singh  Chauhan— Frontend Developer Portfolio

 Welcome to my personal portfolio!
 This site showcases my featured projects, technical expertise, and journey as a **Frontend Developer** passionate about creating scalable, performant, and user-focused web applications.